11040 Hock Plaza, Suite 1105

 Box 2721, Durham, NC 27710

-One of the primary goals was to build the infrastructure necessary to develop a comprehensive biostatistics collaborative unit for the school of medicine at Duke.
-To do this, the Core developed collaborative models specifically tailored to different medical research units across the school of medicine and hired staff necessary to meet the evolving collaborative needs.
-The Core has grown from 6 staff biostatisticians to 18 staff biostatisticians and a large group of Master’s student interns who work on interdisciplinary teams, led by quantitative faculty, to conduct research throughout the school of medicine.
+To meet the increased demand for biostatistical collaboration in medical research, Dr. Pomann develops quantitative collaborative teams specifically tailored to medical research units across the school of medicine.
+Dr. Pomann works to improve the collaborative infrastructure and hire staff necessary to meet the evolving collaborative needs.
+Since 2015, the Core has grown from 6 staff biostatisticians to over 20 staff biostatisticians who work on interdisciplinary teams, led by over 15 quantitative faculty, to conduct research throughout the school of medicine.

 Dr. Pomann’s current research focuses on the development of models for quantitative units in academic medical centers, development of collaboration teams with quantitative and qualitative expertise, and methods for training the clinical and translational science collaboration workforce.
 Dr. Pomann also has broad statistical expertise in experimental design, image analysis, functional data, case-control sampling, and real-world evidence methods.
 She has led initiatives to develop collaborative research, medical investigator training programs, biostatistician staff training programs, a biostatistics training and internship program, and seminar series.